Welcome to Property Investor Insights. My name is Melvin Gan.

-Immediately after graduated from polytechnic in 1995 , I signed up as a regular in the RSAF – servicing skyhawk fighter jets as part of the maintenance crew for 10 years.
+Immediately after graduating from polytechnic in 1995 , I signed up as a regular in the RSAF – servicing skyhawk fighter jets as part of the maintenance crew for 10 years.

-I became the sole bread winner in my family after my mother passed on sometime in 2000 unfortunately.
+I learnt how to became the sole breadwinner for my family after my mother passed on sometime in 2000.

-When I was selected to outstation in France, Cazaux for 2 years to be part of maintenance team for A4 – Skyhawk fighter jets.
+I was then selected to outstation in France, Cazaux for 2 years to be part of maintenance team for A4 – Skyhawk fighter jets.

 That gave me the opportunity to save up more money to apply for a new flat when I came back home after 2 years of deployment.

-More importantly, i had the financial means to hold a traditional wedding dinner for my wife.
+More importantly, I also finally have the financial means to hold a traditional wedding dinner for my wife.

-At the end of the day, I needed to be financially stable to take care of my family.
+At the end of the day, I needed to grow myself personally and in terms of income to take care of my family.

-So I decide to join the real estate industry in Jan 2006 when my 10th year contract with the military expired.
+So I decide to join the real estate industry when my 10th year contract with the military expired.

-In my first year as a realtor, I was on the job training following seniors around attending viewing appointments with them most of the time.
+In my first year as a realtor, I was on the job training following seniors around and attending viewing appointments with them.

 I was also encouraged to market a residential condominium ‘Garden Vista’ that had just obtained TOP (Temporary Occupation Permit) in mid 2006.

-Eventually after 1 year with the ongoing marketing efforts , I had a break through in sales when the property market picked up in 2007,
+Eventually after 1 year and ongoing marketing efforts, I had my first breakthrough in sales when the property market picked up in 2007,

 The property prices back then was soaring to new heights as people were seen buying multiple properties as there were less restrictions back then.

-For me, I had helped many clients sold or rent their properties their properties in Garden vista.
+During that period, I helped many clients sell or rent their properties at Garden Vista.